Tom Eaton (comedian): Career

 In 2004, Eaton was in early talks with ESPN2 to act as the sidekick for a late-night sports variety show hosted by Scottie Pippen called Just Inside the Arc.
 ESPN opted to fill the time slot with World Series of Poker reruns.

 Eaton was awarded the Don Knotts Memorial Award by the Greater San Bernardino, California, Key Club for his contributions to their 2006 "Suds and Duds" car wash–clothing drive.
 He is the second recipient of this award.

-Eaton tours comedy clubs nationally in the U.S. He is also the voice of Emilio the Llama in the web cartoon Two for Tacos, which was released on the web in fall 2009.
+Eaton is also the voice of Emilio the Llama in the web cartoon Two for Tacos, which was released on the web in fall 2009.

-In the mid-2000s, Eaton was in talks to play a supporting role in the direct to video feature Hotel for Dogs 2: K9 Kruise and its follow up Hotel for Dogs 3: Puppies in Paradise and the accompanying web series Hotel for Dogs: Viva Paws Vegas.
-All projects were never completed.
+In the mid-2000s, Eaton was in talks to play a supporting role in the direct to video feature Hotel for Dogs 2: K9 Kruise, its follow up Hotel for Dogs 3: Puppies in Paradise, and the accompanying web series Hotel for Dogs: Viva Paws Vegas.
+None of these projects were ever completed.